swissup/swissup.github.io/m2/argento/customization/change-page-layout.md

     </page>
     ```

- 3. Add the following content `catalog_product_view.xml` file and save it.
+ 3. Add the following content to the `catalog_product_view.xml` file and save it.

     ```xml
     <?xml version="1.0"?>